Dallinger/Dallinger/docs/source/learning_to_use_dallinger.rst

-Learning to Use Wallace
+Learning to Use Dallinger
 =======================

 Beginner
 ~~~~~~~~

-Key concepts in Wallace
+Key concepts in Dallinger
 '''''''''''''''''''''''

 -  :doc:`classes`
 -  :doc:`the_experiment_class`

-Wallace as a web app
+Dallinger as a web app
 ''''''''''''''''''''

 -  :doc:`communicating_with_the_server`